 Gut Microbiome In Acute and Long COVID

 Gut microbiome dysbiosis is common in acute and Long COVID.
-Intestinal dysbiosis (out of balance and unhealthy gut flora) is a factor implicated in both COVID-19 and Long COVID.
+Intestinal dysbiosis (out of balance and unhealthy gut flora) is a factor implicated in both severity of acute COVID-19 and expression of Long COVID.
 This article will examine the supportive data behind this statement, and explain how intestinal dysbiosis may increase the risk of severe COVID and be a factor leading to Long COVID.